 What Should I Bring To A Portrait Session?

-Do you know what to bring to your portrait session?
-I know, I know – you’re already anxious about looking your best and trying not to look goofy when you pose.
+Do you know what to bring to a portrait session?
+I know, I know — you’re already anxious about looking your best and trying not to look goofy when you pose.
+Clothing and makeup tips for a portrait session sound like more than enough to learn.
 Do you really need to worry about more things?
-By bringing a couple of additional items to your session, though, you can make yourself more comfortable and look great.

 Like this content and want some more?